symbol/symbol-docs/source/concepts/account.rst

     5. Concatenate output of step 3 and the checksum from step 4
     6. Encode result using base32

-    From the explanation above, you can create an account without ever interacting the with blockchain.
+    From the explanation above, you can create an account without ever interacting with the blockchain.

     Does it mean that all possible accounts are pre-defined on the blockchain?
-No. It means that only accounts that have had a transaction involving the account are tracked on the blockchain.
+No. It means that only accounts that have had a transaction involving the account are tracked in the blockchain.